 Unfortunately, due to Covid restrictions, we have had to suspend all “in person” appointments, and therefore therapy sessions with counsellors are now held via telephone or video calls. (e.g. Zoom).

 The restrictions have also impacted our waiting list for counselling.
-We are unlikely to able to safely facilitate “in person” therapy sessions until 2022.
+We are unlikely to able to safely facilitate “in person” therapy sessions until later in 2022.
 However, this does mean that the video call counselling waiting list is much shorter than usual and is currently around three to four months.
 We are also able to provide details of experienced BACP qualified counsellors offering low-cost counselling for carers.

 Please contact Helen, firstname.lastname@example.org further information, or to help with any questions you may have.